Meridian Community College provides a variety of campus organizations, special interest groups and social activities for students.

 Includes sports such as 3-on-3 basketball, 3 on 3 soccer, volleyball, bowling and many others.
 Teams are made up of current MCC students, both male and female.

 Composed of MCC students to showcase musical performance talents.
 Perform on and off campus.

 - Baptist Student Union (BSU)

 Provides Christian fellowship and serves as a Christian witness to the campus and community.

 - Culture Club

-MCC Culture Club promotes student diversity, multicultural awareness, and coordinates activities for the benefit of the entire educational community.
-They promote social interaction through events that encourage a clear and continuous exchange of ideas between the students, faculty, staff, and the college administration.
-The Eagles of Elegance functions under this organization.
-It is open to all MCC students.
+MCC Culture Club promotes student diversity and multicultural awareness, as well as coordinates activities for the benefit of the entire educational community.
+Members promote social interaction through events that encourage a clear and continuous exchange of ideas between the students, faculty, staff and the college administration.
+The Eagles of Elegance group functions under this organization.
+The club is open to all MCC students.

 - Fellowship of Christian Athletes (FCA)

 Open to all students and athletes to have a time of Christian fellowship and fun.

 Student Government Association - MCC SGA was formed to deal effectively with student affairs, to develop good citizens through experience in government, to work with the administration in all matters affecting the welfare of students, and to direct student endeavors that may benefit the students.
 MCC SGA is open to all students who are enrolled in at least one credit hour at MCC.